ronymesquita/flutter-and-keycloak/README.md

 OAuth2 Proxy also is a `Client`, the `Access Type` also is `confidential`.

 In the example, the OAuth2 Proxy is `http://oauth2-proxy` because Docker is used.
-In production this may change.
+In production the URL may change.

 To work properly, `Root URL`, `Valid Redirect URIs`,  and `Web Origins` needs to be configured.